 All ticket purchases must be made in advance either online or over the phone.
 No tickets will be available for purchase onsite.

-Tickets are $7 for adults, $5 for students, seniors and military with ID and free for children under age 12.
+Tickets are $10 for adults, $7 for children ages 3 to 15 and students (with ID), $7 for seniors (65+), $7 for military and veterans with ID and free for children under age 2.

 Tickets are released two weeks at a time.
 Hours are 9 a.m. to 5 p.m. daily.
 Last entry to Chatfield Farms is at 4 p.m.